Keyboard shortcuts

 Request hook

-on_request receives a request table and can:
+on_request receives a request table and can return one of three things:

 function on_request(request)